 POLICY PROVISIONS

 The University Special Event Advisory Group consists of representatives from various campus units including, but not limited to, Athletics, ASCSU, Conference Services, Environmental Health Services, Facilities Operations/Scheduling, Lory Student Center/Campus Activities, Parking Services, External Relations, Risk Management, University Police Department, and the General Counsel’s Office.
 USEAG members are appointed by the Vice President for University Operations.
 Its chairperson is the Chief of Police or designee.

+A Special Event Assessment Rating (SEAR) applies a risk-based methodology to all submitted events and assigns them a SEAR rating.
+This methodology considers the threat, vulnerability, and consequences of each event.
+The Special Event Assessment Rating is intended to provide a high-level view of threats/issues to plan appropriate safety and security staffing/assets; it is not all-inclusive and should not be considered definitive.
+Additional resources may be required beyond those identified within the assigned SEAR tier.

 The University will not incur any cost for non-university, commercial Special Events where facilities are leased for a profit-making function.
 The sponsoring organization or user will cover all costs related to the event.
 The University will provide to the event sponsor cost estimates for such services as public safety and crowd management, overtime for facility crews who prepare and clean up the venue, additional equipment rentals, e.g. portable toilets, etc.

 Requests to hold a Special Event at a University facility will be reviewed on a case-by-case basis to determine potential advantages for the University, to ensure the event adheres to the University mission, and to evaluate logistical difficulties.
 The University will use this process to evaluate the request and reserves the right to impose reasonable conditions regarding time, place, and manner of the proposed event as appropriate to protect the property of the University and its educational functions.